GreeningLab/HydDB/README.md

     --domtblout domains-tblout.tsv \
     --pfamtblout pfamtblout.pfam \
     --acc \
-    --domT <SCORE_CUTOFF> \
+    --domT <BIT_SCORE_CUTOFF> \
-    HydDB_MM2022.hmm \
+    HydDB_all_MM2022.hmm \
-    query_sequences.fasta
+    your_query_sequences.fasta
 ```

+Please keep in mind that while HMMER is a sensitive tool for finding remote homologs, it is also prone to return false positive hits.
+To reduce false-positives, we recommend implementing the following steps:

+1. Using bit score cutoffs in HMMER (see below)
+2. Cross-comparing hits from sequence based searches like BLAST or MMseqs2
+3. Checking the predicted structure of a HMMER hit with AlphaFold

-Suggested WIP bit score cutoff for each class to use with the `--domT` flag:
+We recommend using the following WIP bit score cutoffs for each class to use with the `--domT` flag:

-* FeFe: 15.9
+* [FeFe]: 15.9
-* NiFe: 34.5
+* [NiFe]: 34.5
-* Fe: 54.4
+* [Fe]: 54.4

-For more conservative WIP bit score cutoff for each class to use with the `--domT` flag:
+If you want to reduce the frequency of false positive hits further, we recommend using these more conservative WIP bit score cutoff for each class to use with the `--domT` flag:

 * FeFe: 50
 * NiFe: 120

-Note: To reduce false-positives, we also recommend cross-compare hits from BLASTing the protein sequences.
+* Fe: n/a

 # Simple hydrogenase classification with DIAMOND BLASTP